rapidsai/raft/docs/source/build.md

 ### C++ Shared Library (optional)

-A shared library can be built for speeding up compile times.
-The shared library also contains a runtime API that allows you to invoke RAFT APIs directly from C++ source files (without `nvcc`).
-The shared library can also significantly improve re-compile times both while developing RAFT and using its APIs to develop applications.
-Pass the `--compile-lib` flag to `build.sh` to build the library:
+A shared library must be built in order to build `pylibraft`.
+The shared library also contains a runtime API that allows Pass the `--compile-lib` flag to `build.sh` to build the library:
 ```bash
 ./build.sh libraft --compile-lib
 ```